xbouteiller/gmin/README.md

 #### Step 1
 1. The program ask to chose:
-    - A folder that will be parsed
+    - A folder that will be parsed for the data files
-    - Some unique ID from a single file
+    - A metatadata file
 <img src="img/Screenshot from 2021-04-28 15-38-37.png" width="75%" height="75%">

 The program writes the number of files found